pairhub/pairhub/README.md

 # PairHub

-This is the repo of pairhub.io, an open source community and web app (currently in early development) to find remote pair programming buddies.
+This is the repo of pairhub.io, an open source community and web app to find remote pair programming buddies, being developed by [@gustavlrsn](https://twitter.com/gustavlrsn).

 ### Tech stack
 - Meteor 1.4
 - React
 - Bootstrap 4 (through the [reactstrap](https://github.com/reactstrap/reactstrap) package)

+### Contributing
+Join [the Gitter channel](https://gitter.im/pairhub/Lobby) and say hi!
+I ([@gustavlrsn](https://twitter.com/gustavlrsn)) would be happy to introduce you to the project through a pair program session.

 ### Todo